ArtFlag/sphinxtechnicalwriting/source/sphinx/audience.rst

    The output file are in the ``buildinternal/html`` folder.

-   .. note:: To build the publice documentation (or rather *non-internal* documentation, run:
+   .. note:: To build the public documentation (or rather *non-internal* documentation, run:

              .. code-block:: bash